 Seoul is one of the biggest cities in the world and can be quite intimidating.
-The Seoul subway station system is great but it is not the easiest to understand as I have never seen so many stops on an underground!
+The Seoul subway station system is great, but it is not the easiest to understand as I have never seen so many stops on the underground!
 And the Seoul subway stations are huge!

 The second option is the Discover Seoul Pass.
 The Discover Seoul Pass offers transport coverage for 24, 48 or 72 hours.
 This pass also includes free admission to many major tourist sites as well as discounts.

 The MPass card and Discover Seoul Pass can be purchased at subway stations or convenience stores.